 - Do you have a running playlist?

 I have several playlists depending on the type of run I’m doing.
 For easy miles, I tend to use some easier music, such as 80’s music.
+These online casinos offer a reliable service https://clickmiamibeach.com/ and delivery of your casino game bonuses and offers with a 24/7 telephone support.
 Then on my faster or hillier sessions, I tend to have some dance music on – something with a higher beats per minute.
 However, to raise some money, I have offered friends and family the chance to create a playlist for me, which I shall use on my longer runs.
 For a small donation, they get to choose a song to add to the playlist.
 So far, it’s been great fun – some of the songs I’d never heard before!!

 - What’s your favourite post-run meal or snack?